bingeli1212/nitrile-preview/doc/DOC-diagram.md

     drawlinesegcong (0,0) (1,1) (2,2) ...

-The length of the short bar is determined by the barlength-option, which defaults to "0.5" if not set.
-The bartype-option will also be checked to see if it has been set.
+The length of the short bar is determined by the barlength-option, The bartype-option will also be checked to see if it has been set.
 It can be set to 'double' to indicate a double bar, or 'triple' to indicate a triple bar.
 The gap between the bar lines are determined by the gap-option, which defaults to 0.1 unit length.